Here's how RFID works in Rentman

 A simple breakdown of how to successfully install your new RFID system, connect it with your Rentman database and start using it right away.

-rfid explained
+rfid explained v2

-Why should I invest in RFID?
+Why should you invest in RFID?

 Get more efficient